tramgup/nba_predictor/README.md

 # nba_predictor
 A Python based logistic regression model for predicting NBA games.
-This project was done entirely using Google Colab, so it is recommended to use a similar environment to run the following program, such as Jupyter notebook.

 ## Introduction
 The NBA Game Predictor is a project designed to predict the results of NBA games based on historical team performance and statistical data.
 Using data from the last 30 days, this model provides an answer into which team is more likely to win a particular game.

+This project was done entirely using Google Colab, so it is recommended to use a similar environment to run the following program, such as Jupyter notebook.

+The data used was retrieved from the SportsData.io API, which is a free API anyone can use by signing up.
+To use this model you have to sign up for an account and use your own API Key.
+Luckily the process is very simple.

 ## Data